TristanPerry/domain-name-generator/README.md

 A simple Python command line domain name generator which I wrote after finding quite a lot of the web-based tools lacking for my purposes, which was:

- * generate a simple two word domain.
+ * generate a simple 2+ word domain.
  * only look at .com.
  * don't report registered (or 'premium') domains.